stevenfontanella/microlens/README.md

 ### Sell?

 I want people to use lenses and be happy.
 This requires “selling” some package to them.
-I can't sell `lens` because it's simply unsellable to people who can't depend on such a big package, and I can't sell `lens-family` because it's outside of my reach.
+I can't sell lens because it's simply unsellable to people who can't depend on such a big package, and I can't sell lens-family because it's outside of my reach.
 I can't give promises of compatibility, I can't include a nice tutorial in the docs, I can't even file an issue on Github because the library isn't on Github.

-It's really easier for me to just write a package from scratch (well, actually more like “by copypasting bits and pieces of `lens`”) than to either try to promote `lens-family` or convince its maintainer to let me do what I want to do to it.
+It's really easier for me to just write a package from scratch (well, actually more like “by copypasting bits and pieces of lens”) than to either try to promote lens-family or convince its maintainer to let me do what I want to do to it.